makeITyourway/borg_wrapper/README.md

 Enable debugging

 ## Structure
-`- borg-wrapper.sh`
+`borg-wrapper.sh`
 The Borg Wrapper script - try `./borg-wrapper.sh --help` for more information.

 `functions`
 The functions directory - containing all functions and tools required for the wrapper.

 `projects`
 The projects diretory - Copy `sample.bw.sh` to `myownproject.bw.sh` and modify the values to your needs.
 Read the comments carefully !